binipringle/crim-outline/index.md

   Create own outline, including information about cases, and study Learn crimes/statutes and practice identifying elements Practice
-  Not only rules from cases but information about cases – relevant facts, relevant statutory language, outcome – to see if I get a question about a similar case I can use this – a few times in class we have paused to take the time to hash out a rule – for example, but for is a bit difficult to say it as a rule – maybe not as important for the midterm but for the final – statutes that have been relevant look over – NYPL homicide statutes – break down and analyze if I want some practice – but also give me some practice –
+  Not only rules from cases but information about cases – relevant facts, relevant statutory language, outcome – to see if I get a question about a similar case I can use this – a few times in class we have paused to take the time to hash out a rule – for example, but-for is a bit difficult to say it as a rule – maybe not as important for the midterm but for the final – statutes that have been relevant look over – NYPL homicide statutes – break down and analyze if I want some practice – but also give me some practice –
   The practice questions we’re doing should help me understand where my outline helps me and where I can improve it.
   Look at the outline as something that is not set in stone; it’s a tool for me to use; put question marks; ask K and M, post on TWEN.
   If I’m missing things in practice questions, go back to outline, is it there, is it in the wrong place;